top of page

 The verb 'beget' has an etymology that can be traced back to Old English and Old Norse.
 It is derived from the Old English word 'begietan,' which means 'to get' or 'to obtain,' and it is related to the Old Norse word 'begeta,' with a similar meaning.
 Over time, 'beget' came to be associated with the act of causing, producing, or creating something, especially in the context of giving birth to a child or generating descendants.
 Its etymology underscores the idea of obtaining or getting something, in this case, the generation or creation of offspring, as implied by its historical roots in Old English and Old Norse.

-Quiz: Find the meaning of the verb beget:
+Find the correct meaning of the verb beget:

 Try Again!